raku-community-modules/Proc-Q/README.md

 ## `Proc::Q::Res`

-Each of the item emited to the `Supply` from `proc-q` routine will be a `Proc::Q::Res` object (technically, it might also be an `Exception` object if something explodes while trying to launch and wait for a proc, but it's of the "should never happen" variety; the `Exception` will be the reason why
+Each of the item sent to the `Channel` from `proc-q` routine will be a `Proc::Q::Res` object (technically, it might also be an `Exception` object if something explodes while trying to launch and wait for a proc, but it's of the "should never happen" variety; the `Exception` will be the reason why